daniisler/dc_solubility_prediction/README.md

 ### Solubility Prediction with the gradient boosting model

+For the GB model, a trained model was uploaded `model_GB.pkl` and can be used for trial runs with the script `predict_GB.py`.

 ### Solubility Prediction with the neural network model

+As the neural network weights take a lot of space, they are not uploaded to the repository, but they can be trained easily.
+Predictions can then be made using the `predict_NN.py` script, though it is not recommended to use the NN, as the results were poor.

 ### Training on your own data

+To train on your own data, use the `main_GB.py` script for the gradient boosting or the `main_NN.py` script for the NN model.
+The data has to be provided in the same format as `input_data/BigSolDB_filtered_log.csv`.
+And the parameters at the beginning of the two scripts have to be set according to the requirements you have.
+Then full hyperparameter optimization will be performed and the results are logged to `logs/main.log`.

 ## Results